 Arthur Edwards, Gunner, 100984, Royal Garrison Artillery.
 Arthur was the son of John and Martha Jane Edwards, of East Williamston, Tenby.
 For several years prior to the war, Arthur had worked as a Postman, covering the Llanboidy and Whitland area, before moving with his wife Ellen Ann Edwards, to Chapel House, Cilgerran.
 It is not known when he enlisted, but Arthur served with the 188th Siege Battery, Royal Garrison Artillery, which was in France by the 30 October 1916, as part of 53 Brigade RGA., attached to the First Army, and saw much heavy fighting for the remainder of its time at war.
 Arthur sadly died after the war, probably due to the influenza epidemic, on 17 November 1918.
 He was 33 years old, and is buried in Cambrai East Military Cemetery, France.

 Arthur Owen Evans, Private, 6512, Australian Infantry.
-Arthur was born at Rhoshill, Pembrokeshire.
-He was the son of John and Elizabeth Evans, and had attended Bridell Council School.
-Arthur had emigrated to Australia prior to the war, and he enlisted during July, 1916 at Victoria Barracks, New South Wales into the Australian Infantry.
-On 7 October 1916 Arthur embarked at Sydney aboard the SS Ceramic, bound for England, and he disembarked on 21 November at Plymouth.
-After a period of training at Salisbury Plain, Arthur embarked at Folkestone on 8 February 1917, and on arrival in France joined the 13th Battalion, A.I.F., attached to the 4th Australian Brigade, 4th Australian Division.
-The Division was still on the Somme, and followed the German withdrawal to the Hindenburg Line during March, 1917.
-On 11 April 1917 the Division fought here at the Battle of Bullecourt, before being moved north to positions south of Ypres.
-Here, they fought at the Battle of Messines.
-It was here that Arthur was killed on 10 June 1917.
-He was 27 years old, and has no known grave, and so is remembered on the Ypres (Menin Gate) Memorial, Belgium.
+Arthur wwas born at Rhoshill in 1889, the son of John and Elizabeth Evans.
+He was educated at Bridell Council School.
+Arthur had emigrated to Australia aboard the SS Commonwealth in June 1911, and became a farmer at Spould’s Lagoon, Temora, New South Wales.
+On 10 July 1916 Arthur enlisted into the Australian Infantry at Victoria Barracks, Sydney and was posted to the 21st Reinforcements for the 13th Battalion, Australian Infantry.
+On 7 October 1916 Arthur embarked at Sydney with his unit aboard the SS Ceramic, bound for England, and disembarked on 21 November at Plymouth.
+After a period of training at Salisbury Plain, Arthur embarked at Folkestone on 8 February 1917, and on arrival in France joined the 13th Battalion, Australian Infantry, which was attached to the 4th Australian Brigade, 4th Australian Division.
+The Division was still on the Somme when Arthur arrived and followed the German withdrawal to the Hindenburg Line during March 1917.
+On 11 April 1917 the Division took part in the costly Battle of Bullecourt, before being moved north to positions south of Ypres and on 7 June 1917 took part in the great Battle of Messines Ridge, storming the German positions which had been devastated by the blowing of a chain of massive underground mines.
+The 13th Battalion was in reserve for the initial assault, then just before midnight moved forwards under cover of darkness into the new reserve line, before relieving the tired 1st New Zealand Brigade in the front line on 9 June.
+Arthur was killed at Messines near Midland Support Trench on 10 June 1917.
+The 27-year-old has no known grave, so is commemorated on the Ypres (Menin Gate) Memorial, Belgium.